tamucc-comp-bio/classroom_repo_2024/lectures/lecture05new.md

 $ R
 ```

 If you see this (or similar), then R is installed and you can proceed.

 ```
 $ R

-R version 3.6.3 (2020-02-29) -- "Holding the Windsock"
+R version 4.2.1 (2022-06-23) -- "Funny-Looking Kid"
-Copyright (C) 2020 The R Foundation for Statistical Computing
+Copyright (C) 2022 The R Foundation for Statistical Computing
 Platform: x86_64-pc-linux-gnu (64-bit)

 R is free software and comes with ABSOLUTELY NO WARRANTY.